kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

 source terms of the original variables (or close-to-zero source terms of the principal components (PCs)).
 The zero source terms physically correspond to the steady-state.

-We first compute the source terms of the principal components:
+We first compute the source terms of the principal components by transforming the source terms of the original variables to the new PC-basis:

 .. code:: python